Supraboy981322/binMap/README.md

 # Usage

 >[!NOTE]
->The Client is not-yet written, so this shows `curl` usage for now
+>The client is not-yet written, so this shows `curl` usage for now

 <sub>the client will be much simpler and less of a pain</sub>